shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 Developers can use this SDK to assign keys to authenticated users to sign blockchain transactions securely.

-!!! warning "Limited Auth Capabilities"
+!!! an-warning "Limited Auth Capabilities"

       * **No** built-in [[concept-plug-and-play-auth|plug-and-play login UI]] feature
       * **No** built-in {{config.extra.arcana.wallet_name}} UI